-In collaboration with the Department of Health, we designed a smartphone-based monitoring system that allowed us to track the door-to-door activities of polio vaccinators.
+In collaboration with the Department of Health, we designed a smartphone-based monitoring system.
 Each vaccinator in our study was given a smartphone equipped with a vaccination monitoring application.
-The vaccinator was asked to record information related to each vaccination attempt identical to what she had written in the chalk mark.
-Then she was asked to take a picture of the chalk mark and her current vial of vaccine.
-An image of the main page of the application is provided as Figure 1, Panel A. Data from the smartphone system were aggregated in real-time on a dashboard available to senior health administrators.
-This dashboard is depicted in Appendix Figure A.5.
-16
+The vaccinator was asked to record information related to each vaccination.
+Then, she was asked to take a picture of the home visited and her current vial of vaccine.
+An image of the main page of the application is provided as Figure 1, Panel A. Data from the smartphone system were aggregated in real-time on a dashboard available to senior